-At a women’s networking event I attended, our speaker was Dr. Cathie-Ann Lippman, M.D., founder of the Lippman Center for Optimal Health in Beverly Hills.
+At a women’s networking event I attended, our speaker was Dr. Cathie-Ann Lippman, M.D., a holistic doctor and founder of the Lippman Center for Optimal Health in Beverly Hills.
 She spoke about how to prevent a heart attack.
-Since February is heart month, I thought it was important to share her life-saving tips with as many of you as possible.
+I thought it was important to share her life-saving tips with as many of you as possible.

 Dr. Lippman received her MD in 1973 from the Chicago Pritzker School of Medicine.
 After a pediatric internship at LA County-USC Medical Center, she moved into psychiatry but changed her focus to alternative medicine and has been practicing for 30 years.
 She calls herself an “MD with a holistic heart” and believes that homeopathic and natural treatments can be blended with traditional medical care.